 I was deeply moved by Operation Finale.
 The postwar path to justice was long and hard.
 Former Nazis fled to Latin America in numbers, expertly creating new identities and living lives of apparent respectability under assumed names.

-There was much that was positive.
+There was much that was positive about Operation Finale.
 Primarily the search for justice, the right kind that involves a trial back in Jerusalem, but also in terms of personal development from the central agent, whose personal ending gave an emotional uplift to the conclusion.
 It was an amazing story and it was brought to screen in an incredibly moving and positive way.
 Operation Finale will stay with me for a long time.
 And it deserves to.

 I'll be back in the New Year.
 Have a wonderful festive season.
 In the meantime, the comments section is open.

-If you fancy something different, you might like to take a chance on my review of The Steel Remains by Richard K Morgan here.
+If you fancy something different, you might like to take a chance on my review of The Steel Remains by Richard K Morgan.